 Young Carers' Project

 This has been another year of moving forward and continuing our support to the very special children and young people in the Royal Borough of Kingston who have inappropriate caring responsibilities for a family member.
-We have received 91 new referrals during this financial year and at the end of March, 2014, our Project had 321 young carers.
+We have received 91 new referrals during 2013/14 and at the end of March, 2014, our Project had 321 young carers registered.

-We have a busy summer of activities planned including the Dragon Boat Race, Drama week, Fishing trip, Pharmacy workshop, Visual arts workshop, Battersea Park, day at the seaside, YMCA residential in Wales, Horse Riding, Camping and many more.
+This summer activities included the Dragon Boat Race, Drama week, Fishing trip, Pharmacy workshop, Visual arts workshop, Battersea Park, day at the seaside, YMCA residential in Wales, Horse Riding, Camping and many more.

 Read more about these activities and their impact on young carers.